About Me

 About Michael

-I am a Clinical Psychologist and Psychodynamic Psychotherapist and I like to work in a collaborative relationship as opposed to a top down approach.
-I am qualified in Intensive Short Term Dynamic Psychotherapy (ISTDP) and continue to train, receive supervision and undertake my own therapy using this approach.
-I believe we co-create our relationships and I aim to help people know themselves more fully and in doing so, become more whole and live life more freely on their terms.
-I have previously undertaken training in Psychedelic Assisted Therapy (PAP) Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), Hakomi Therapy, Cognitive Behavioural Therapy (CBT) and Schema Therapy.
+Following my post-graduate training I undertook a three year core training to become qualified in Intensive Short Term Dynamic Psychotherapy (ISTDP) through the International Experiential Dynamic Therapy Association (IEDTA).
+I continue to train, receive supervision and undertake my own therapy using this approach.
+I have previously undertaken training in Psychedelic Assisted Therapy (PAT) Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), Hakomi Therapy, Cognitive Behavioural Therapy (CBT) and Schema Therapy.